CalvinNeo/tidb-engine-ext/readme.md

 - `engine-store` should screen out raft commands with outdated apply-state during apply process
 - `engine-store` should recover from the middle step by overwriting and must NOT provide services until caught up with the latest state

-Such architecture can inherit several important features from TiKV, such as distributed fault tolerance/recovery, automatic re-balancing, etc.
-It's also convenient for PD to maintain this kind of storage system by the existing way as long as it works as `raft store`.
+Such architecture can inherit several important features from TiKV, such as distributed fault tolerance/recovery, automatic re-balancing, etc.  It's also convenient for PD to maintain this kind of storage system by the existing way as long as it works as `raft store`.

+Since it brings lots of trouble in maintaining a fork of TiKV, so we've managed to refactor TiKV source code and extract parts of the necessary process into interfaces.
+The whole design is in [New TiFlash Proxy](doc/new_proxy.md).

 ### Interfaces

-Generally speaking, there are two storage components in TiKV for maintaining multi-raft RSM: `RaftEngine` and `KvEngine`：
-1. KvEngine is mainly used for applying raft command and providing key-value services.
-    Multiple modifications about region data/meta/apply-state will be encapsulated into one `Write Batch` and written into KvEngine atomically.
-1. RaftEngine will parse its own committed raft log into corresponding normal/admin raft commands, which will be handled by the apply process.

-It is an option to wrap a self-defined KvEngine by TiKV's `Engine Traits`.
-But it may cost a lot to achieve such a replacement:
-1. It's not easy to guarantee atomicity while writing/reading dynamic key-value pair(such as meta/apply-state) and patterned data(strong schema) together for other storage systems.
-1. A few modules and components(like importer or lighting) reply on the SST format of KvEngine in TiKV.
-Foe example, thoses SST files shall be transformed to adapt a column storage engine.
-1. A flush to storage layer may be more expensive in other storage engine than TiKV.

-Apart from engine traits, we also need `coprocessor`s to observe and control TiKV's applying precedures.

-We've managed to refactor TiKV source code and extract parts of the necessary process into interfaces.
-The main categories are like:
+Interfaces between Proxy and TiFlash are:

 - applying commands
     - applying normal-write raft command